 The information contained in this article is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 You should not act or refrain from acting on the basis of any content included in this article without seeking legal or other professional advice.

 This post was last revised on July 6, 2022 with updated information on FTC compliance for influencers

 Why do brands use influencer marketing?

 Social media influencers and content creators play a strong role in building brand credibility.
 With thousands of brands competing to advertise their products on nearly every platform we view, it’s natural that they are looking for new ways to get their message across in the most authentic way.
 This has led to brands building relationships with influencers — generally defined as an individual with a significant social presence and following that has influence over a specific audience.
 With digital channels being flooded with branded content, influencer endorsements feel more genuine and authentic than traditional ads.
 In addition to creating more sincere messaging, influencer marketing is able to quickly generate widespread, mainstream knowledge of a brand’s product or service.

-Who is the FTC, and why do they care about regulating influencer marketing?
+Who is the FTC and why do they regulate influencer marketing?

 The Federal Trade Commission (FTC) works to stop deceptive ads and protect consumers from misleading or fraudulent advertisements.
 The FTC’s truth-in-advertising laws state that when a consumer sees or hears an advertisement, the ad must be truthful, not misleading, and backed by scientific evidence (when appropriate).

 As more consumers are using social media to discover brands, more brands are choosing to adapt their marketing strategy to reach their customers online in a more relatable way.
 This has led to the rising popularity of influencer marketing.